algorand/walletconnect-automation/README.md

 ```

 This script will deploy to the kubernetes cluster that shell it runs in has access to.
 When ingress is enabled, it is very opinionated about running with nginx ingress controller, external-dns and lets-encrypt.
 If you would like to use the settings shown here for your ingress rule, make sure that your lb supporting the ingress controller can handle the timeout.

+The namespace used here must have an accompanying values yaml in the values folder.
+For example, if dev is used for the namespace, there must be a `values/dev.yaml`.

 ### scripts/status.sh